-When you enroll in a course you will have access to video lectures with audio and text, quizzes, homework and final exams.
-Once enrolled you can decide if you want to take the course at your own pace or with the pace of the class.
+When you enroll in a course you will have access to video lectures with audio and text, quizzes, homework, projects and final exams.
+Some courses have specific timelines, while others are self-paced.
 If you see that a course already started to check the archives for more information or wait to see if it offered again.
 For example, Virology I was a popular science course last year and at the beginning of this year Virology II was added.

 Courses I’m Currently Taking /Starting Soon: